codio-content/ThinkJava/.guides/content/tools-command-line-testing.md

-###  Command-line testing

-As described in Section **2.9**, it's more effective to program and debug your code little by little than to attempt writing everything all at once.
+As described in Section 0.9, it's more effective to program and debug your code little by little than to attempt writing everything all at once.
 And after you've completed programming an algorithm, it's important to test that it works correctly on a variety of inputs.

 Throughout the book, we illustrate techniques for testing your programs.